A central bank digital currency, or CBDC, is a digital national currency that is a direct liability of a country’s central bank.

 A CBDC is a digital national currency that is a direct liability of a country’s central bank.
 This means the central bank is the ultimate authority, possessing absolute power over the network and its users.
 In contrast, cryptocurrencies are created and managed by private actors in the market.
 Cryptocurrencies, particularly those like Bitcoin, are designed to operate in a decentralized manner, free from government control or intervention.

-To better understand this distinction, let’s focus on Bitcoin because it is decentralized, open, and permissionless., In other words, you don’t need the permission of the central bank, the legislature, any company, or any individual to use Bitcoin.
-You’re free to decide how to use Bitcoin, whether for spending, saving, or investing, without fear of having your funds frozen or seized.
-Additionally, from proposing updates to the code to verifying transactions on the ledger, anyone is free to participate in maintaining Bitcoin’s network.
+To better understand this distinction, let’s focus on Bitcoin because it is decentralized, open, and permissionless.
+In other words, you don’t need the permission of the central bank, the legislature, any company, or any individual to use Bitcoin.
+You’re free to choose whether you’d like to use it and how you’d like to use it.
+And in the same sense, there’s no group or individual who can freeze or seize your funds.
+However, this freedom goes beyond using Bitcoin for spending or saving.
+You’re also free to step in to help maintain the inner workings of the system both in terms of proposing updates to the underlying code and in terms of updating the ledger.

 CBDC designs fall into two different core models: retail and wholesale.
 However, there are also variations within these models (e.g., direct, intermediated, and synthetic).